Endless Aisle Management with ERP Software

 It may seem that as a retailer in this situation you would not need a full wholesale software solution since you hold very little physical inventory.
 However, because you are dealing with multiple vendors, meaning your customer can order product from several vendors depending on the SKU, it is very important to keep track of what product is available, and what orders have been placed.

 It's best to find an ERP solution that will allow you to integrate with whatever software your wholesale distribution partners are using.
 ERP software allows for features such as Electronic Data Interchange (EDI), which enables retailers and suppliers (if they have EDI also) to seamlessly, accurately and instantly exchange information such as purchase orders, invoices, advanced shipping information and more.
-It can even be used to transmit financial information and payment in electronic form (EFT).
+It can even be used to transmit financial information and payment in electronic form (Electronic Payments).

 When you submit an order to your wholesale supplier through EDI, they will not need to key in the customers information manually – this will be done automatically reducing any errors on their side.